sergey-sw/raft-playground/README.md

 cluster.start()
 ```

-Before we go further, let's review a `VotingNode`.
-First, it implements `Node` interface.
+Before we go further, let's review a `VotingNode` class.

+`VotingNode` implements the `Node` interface.
-It has unique `nodeID` property to distinguish nodes and `start` method for startup.
+It has unique `nodeID` property for identification and `start` method for startup.
 Also, there are two important `process` methods.
-The first one is called when candidate requests a vote from this node.
+The first one is invoked when a candidate requests a vote from this node.
-The second one is used when leader sends a heartbeat to this node.
+The second one is invoked when this node receives a heartbeat from the leader.

 ```kotlin
 interface Node {